 Peter Rowan | Guitar, Vocals

 The Peter Rowan Bluegrass Band has completed their second recordings for Rebel Records.
 The new album, featuring traditional and original compositions, features special guests Billy Strings and Molly Tuttle.
-The album will be released in 2022.
+The album was released in 2022.
 Click here to buy Peter’s first Rebel release, Carter Stanley’s Eyes

 Peter Rowan & The Free Mexican Airforce: